Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Consistency tests

-In \autoref{fig:residuals} we show the normalised residuals for LOWZ (left) and CMASS (right) after we input the mean values of the constrained parameter set \({\bm \theta}=\{\bs^i,\fs^i\}\).
-By considering a Kolmogorov-Smirnov test \citep{10010480527}, we accept that both histograms come from a standard normal distribution, and we conclude that our model represents the data well.
+In \autoref{fig:residuals}, we show the normalised residuals for LOWZ (left) and CMASS (right) after we input the mean values of the constrained parameter set \({\{\theta_\alpha\}}=\{\bs^i,\fs^i\}\).
+By considering a Kolmogorov-Smirnov test, we accept the null hypothesis that both histograms are consistent with being derived from a standard normal distribution since the \(p\)-values are 0.18 and 0.13 respectively at 95\% significance level, and we conclude that our model represents the data well.